CodeLegends-org/codeflow/README.md

 wamp
 https://www.wampserver.com/en/

-3.Copy the [sql](Database/royalcollegeuseraccounts.sql) file in the project folder.
+3.Copy the [sql](Database/royalcollegeuseraccounts.sql) file in the project folder and paste it into the localhost directory in the apache application.
+xampp: C:/xampp/htdocs
+wamp: C:/wamp/www

 # How to deploy to heroku